Elie-A-98/odc/README.md

 The theme can change and it is built to support that, but because I ran out of time I left both the dark and light themes using the same palettes.

-Linaria adds vendor prefix so I didn't use any other plugin for that.

-I used radix unstyled primitives for the good composition and accessibility they offer, and implemented my own design theme.
+I used radix unstyled primitives for their good composition and accessibility, and implemented my own design theme.

-I am using Linaria which is a zero runtime css in js library and used it to inject my theme structure (inspired by mui theme).
+I used Linaria which is a zero runtime css in js library and used it to inject my theme structure (inspired by mui theme).
 So all the css in the application is statically generated at build time.
+Linaria also adds vendor prefix so I didn't use any other plugin for that.

 ### Auth